Common tabular operations in pandas#

 .loc[first_included_label:last_included_label, columns]

-By looking at the syntax, you might guess that it is also possible to select multiple columns when using .loc.
-Next, we will test this by selecting the TEMP and TEMP_CELSIUS columns from a set of rows by passing them inside a list:
+By looking at the syntax, you might imagine that it is possible to select multiple columns when using .loc[].
+We can test this by selecting the TEMP and TEMP_KELVIN columns from a set of rows by passing the selected column names inside a list.

 selection

-Calculate the mean temperature (in Celsius) for the last seven days of June.
+Calculate the mean temperature for the last seven days of August 2024.
 Do the selection using the row index values.

 Hide code cell content